zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

         }
     },
     "defaults": {
-        // Change to zosmf_lpar2 if you wish to change default profile "zosmf": "zosmf_lpar1",
+        // Change to zosmf_lpar2 if you want to change default profile "zosmf": "zosmf_lpar1",
         "base": "base"
     },